codaloc/sdwebui-ux-forge-fusion/README.md

 ## Installation and Running
 Nothing special, if you have never installed auto1111 webui's or a fork you probably shouldn't be installing this.

-## Disclaimer

-### I have no idea what I am doing; <br> This is highly experimental and prone to breaking, I haven't tested everything and probably won't maintain this repo.
-Mainly used meld.